 Interest among youth today in science and technology is diminishing.
 Teradata Cares is dedicated to countering this trend by nurturing and developing young people's interest and education in the STEM disciplines (science, technology, engineering, and mathematics).
 In addition to preparing today's youth for life in the modern world, this approach also develops our industry's future technologists and business leaders.
-One of Teradata's most strategic partners is FIRST (For Inspiration and Recognition of Science and Technology).
-Founded in 1989, FIRST's mission is to inspire young people to be science and technology leaders by engaging them in exciting mentor-based programs that build science, engineering and technology skills; that inspire innovation; and that foster well-rounded life capabilities, including self-confidence, communication and leadership.
-In addition, Teradata also supports programs like Junior Achievement, that benefit the business community by ensuring that the next generation of business leaders is well-poised to pursue careers in business.
+Employees are encouraged to get involved with many school programs like Junior Achievement, which benefits the business community by ensuring that the next generation of business leaders is well-poised to pursue careers in business.